 - Autoimmune condition

 Our Standard American Diet (SAD) has gotten us into trouble.
-The base of our food supply is refined grains and pasteurized dairy with a hefty dose of sugar and conventionally raised animal products.
+The base of our food supply is refined carbs and pasteurized dairy with a hefty dose of sugar and conventionally raised animal products.
 Add to that the assault of our sedentary desk jobs, lack of sunlight (resulting in poor vitamin D levels), and disrupted sleep, and that is a recipe for inflammation.
-This lifestyle, coupled with a SAD diet high in sugar and toxins, contributes to increased body fat and cortisol levels from chronic stress.
+This lifestyle, coupled with a SAD diet high in sugar and toxic additives “generally regarded as safe” by the FDA, contributes to increased body fat and cortisol levels from chronic stress.

 But you can reverse inflammation through diet and lifestyle modifications, even if you are already suffering from inflammatory conditions.
 Or, use theses guidelines to prevent inflammation.

 Remove inflammatory foods from your kitchen.
 Start with white & wheat flour products: breads, flour tortillas, pasta, crackers, baked goods, bagels, cereal, anything that contains wheat in any form.
-Then ditch the rye, oats, spelt, kamut, triticale, and barley.
-These foods contain gluten, which causes inflammation in the intestinal tract.
+These foods contain gluten, which causes inflammation in the intestinal tract, and are usually refined, stripped of their fibers and nutrients.
 Studies show that gluten consumption activates zonulin, which leads to increased intestinal permeability (leaky gut).
 Leaky gut contributes not only to inflammation but also food allergies.
-So ditch the gluten, k?
 Get rid of white sugar and boxed, processed foods containing any refined sugars or corn syrup.

 Ditch the dairy, too.
 Dairy contains an abundance of a hormone called IGF-1, which is really good for baby cows, its intended recipient.
 But IGF-1 is a growth hormone that causes inflammation in humans.
 We are the only mammal that continues to consume milk into adulthood.
 Think about that.
 It’s intended as to provide growth and nourishment from mother to young.
 Also, many people have sensitivities to casein, the protein portion in dairy, and most adults lack the lactase enzyme needed to effectively digest it.
 Most dairy we consume contains antibiotics and toxins, and the pasteurization and homogenization processes damage the protein.
 Dairy increases insulin levels and contributes to acne.
 Raw milk may be ok occasionally for those who aren’t sensitive to casein.
 Click here to read more.